 Constipation can usually be managed on your own — without the need for a doctor visit, laxatives or prescriptions — but in some cases it’s best to call your doctor.

 - If your constipation becomes severe and lasts for more than 3 weeks, visit a professional to make sure an underlying disorder isn’t the cause.

 - Long-term constipation can lead to fecal impaction of the colon, which can lead to serious illness or death if left untreated.
 It can also result in hemorrhoids.
 It’s important to visit a healthcare professional to receive a proper diagnosis of the situation before it worsens.
 A professional may give a clinical diagnosis or choose to perform testing.

 - Also make a doctor’s visit if you notice blood in your stool, a bulging abdomen or signs of an enlarged spleen.

 - If constipation occurs along with diarrhea, keep an eye out for signs of food allergies, sensitives or reactions to medications.
 These can include signs of malnutrition, painful abdominal swelling, skin rashes, brain dog, a fever, fatigue and aches.

 - Constipation means your bowel movements are happening less often than normal, are hard or painful to produce and contribute to symptoms like a swollen abdomen or bloating and gas.

 - Common causes of constipation include a poor diet lacking fiber, dehydration, thyroid disorders, older age, a sedentary lifestyle, medications and stress.

-- Natural constipation relief remedies include a healthy diet with high fiber foods, drinking more water, exercise, stress reduction, biofeedback training and using helpful supplements such as magnesium and cod liver oil.
+- What can you do for severe constipation?
+Natural constipation relief remedies include a healthy diet with high fiber foods, drinking more water, exercise, stress reduction, biofeedback training and using helpful supplements such as magnesium and cod liver oil.

 Read Next: 10 Ways to Balance Hormones Naturally